aritzLizoain/CNN-Image-Segmentation/README.md

 These instructions explain how to get a copy of the project, run it on your local machine for development and testing purposes.

-### Prerequisites

-You will need to install the following libraries:

-Used libraries: keras, scikit-learn, opencv, etc. (version numbers are up to date: 19.06.2020)

 ### Installation

 Installing, downloading, cloning the project itself: